-Risk of Dying May Be Higher In Back Seat During Head-On Collisions
+Risk Of Dying May Be Higher In Back Seat During Head-On Collisions

 “We’re confident that vehicle manufacturers can find a way to solve this puzzle in the back seat just as they were able to do in the front,” Harkey said.

-Founded in 1959, the IIHS is an independent, nonprofit organization dedicated to reducing the number of deaths, injuries and property damage resulting from motor vehicle crashes.
+Founded in 1959, the IIHS is an independent, nonprofit organization dedicated to reducing the number of deaths, injuries, and property damage resulting from motor vehicle crashes.